 How the Orc and Fae chess pieces turned out

 I painted these pieces relatively recently.
 I’d said no more, but then last November I saw these on Etsy and they looked so fun to paint that I added these two sets to my chess collection.
 So now I have seven sides.
-It took a little while for them to arrive from an Etsy seller in Poland, but they were worth the wait.
+Humans, Dragons, Dwarves, Red and Green Goblins, and now Orcs and Fae.
+It took a while for the grey resin pieces to arrive from an Etsy seller in Poland, but they were worth the wait.

-What I’m calling the Ferocious Fae were actually called Dwarves… but I already have a set of Dwarves, so they are Ferocious Fae.
-The Orcs’ box calls them Obstinate Orcs.
+What I’m calling the Ferocious Fae were actually called Dwarves… but I already have a set of Dwarves, so I call them Ferocious Fae.
+The others are the Obstinate Orcs.

 Significantly more detail on these two sets.
 Proportions are quite different and the painting took a lot more time.
 The orc pawns are a bit too wide for their two inch square tiles with their scimitars held out like that… but they are wonderfully warlike.
 The pawns on both of these sides are not passive beings.
 LOL